-SF.MEM\ACC controls access of any subject (program code comprising processor instructions) to the memories of the TOE through the Memory Management Unit.
+SF.MEM_ACC controls access of any subject (program code comprising processor instructions) to the memories of the TOE through the Memory Management Unit.
 Memory access is based on virtual addresses that are mapped to physical addresses.
 The CPU always uses virtual addresses.
 The Memory Management Unit performs the translation from virtual to physical addresses and the physical addresses are passed from the Memory Management Unit to the memory interfaces to access the memories.
 Access control is conducted in two ways:

 - Memory partitioning: Each memory type ROM, RAM and EEPROM is partitioned into two parts.
 In Boot Mode and Firmware Mode the CPU has access to the Firmware-EEPROM, Firmware-RAM and Test-ROM.
 In System Mode and User Mode the CPU has access to the Application-EEPROM, Application-RAM and Application-ROM.
 Access to both parts of each type is allowed in Test Mode for testing. - Memory segmentation in User Mode: The three accessible parts of the memory in ROM, RAM and EEPROM can be segmented into smaller memory areas.
-Access rights (readable, writeable or executable) can be defined for these segments.
+Access rights including "---" (no access), "r--" (read only), and "r-x" (read and execute) can be defined for the ROM segments.
+Access rights including "---" (no access), "rw-" (read and write) and "rwx" (no restriction) can be defined for the EEPROM segments.
+Access rights including "---" (no access), "rw-" (read and write) and "rwx" (no restriction) can be defined for the RAM segments.
 In addition, access rights to Special Function Registers related to hardware components can be defined for code executed in User Mode.